-The purpose of an Accommodation Letter is for the student to notify faculty that he/she is registered with the Office of Disability Services and to assist with communication of approved accommodations.
+The purpose of an Accommodation Letter is for the student to notify faculty that they are registered with the Office of Disability Services and to assist with communication of approved accommodations.

-Accommodation Letters are available to students electronically (via MyMCC and MCC student email) prior to the start of each semester and/or at the time they become registered for services.
+Accommodation Letters are available to students electronically (via myMCC and MCC student email) prior to the start of each semester and/or at the time they become registered for services.